mykullma/SWE266-BankApp/docs/cwe-200-information-exposure.md

-# CWE-200: Information Exposure in VeraDemo
+# CWE-200: Information Exposure in BankApp

 Bank App has not been properly configured for production use, as such it has features that are helpful for debugging but also very helpful for attackers.